boldflight/BibleConverter/test_EPUB/output/ex.md

 [8] They will eat the meat the same night; they will eat it roasted over the fire with bread made without yeast and with bitter herbs.
 [9] Do not eat it raw or boiled in water, but roast it over the fire with its head, its legs, and its entrails.
 [10] You must leave nothing until morning, but you must burn with fire whatever remains of it until morning.
 [11] This is how you are to eat it—dressed to travel, your sandals on your feet, and your staff in your hand.
 You are to eat it in haste.
-It is the Lord’s Passover.
+It is the **Lord**’s Passover.
 [12] ‘I will pass through the land of Egypt in the same night, and I will attack all the firstborn in the land of Egypt, both of humans and of animals, and on all the gods of Egypt I will execute judgment.
-I am the Lord.
+I am the **Lord**.
 [13] The blood will be a sign for you on the houses where you are, so that when I see the blood I will pass over you, and this plague will not fall on you to destroy you when I attack the land of Egypt.
-[14] ‘This day will become a memorial for you, and you will celebrate it as a festival to the Lord—you will celebrate it perpetually as a lasting ordinance.
+[14] ‘This day will become a memorial for you, and you will celebrate it as a festival to the **Lord**—you will celebrate it perpetually as a lasting ordinance.
 [15] For seven days you must eat bread made without yeast.
 Surely on the first day you must put away yeast from your houses because anyone who eats bread made with yeast from the first day to the seventh day will be cut off from Israel.
 [16] ‘On the first day there will be a holy convocation, and on the seventh day there will be a holy convocation for you.
 You must do no work of any kind on them, only what every person will eat—that alone may be prepared for you.
 [17] So you will keep the Feast of Unleavened Bread, because on this very day I brought your regiments out from the land of Egypt, and so you must keep this day perpetually as a lasting ordinance.